Prateekkp/Flight-Price-Analysis/README.md

-# Flight Price Analysis
+# Flight Price Analysis Project

 ## Background and Overview
-This project provides a detailed analysis of flight data collected from various airlines, focusing on pricing trends, airline operations, and traveler preferences.
-The insights aim to assist both industry professionals and frequent flyers in understanding key factors influencing flight prices and operations.
+With air travel becoming increasingly popular, understanding flight pricing dynamics and customer preferences has become essential.
+This project aims to analyze flight data to derive actionable insights about fare structures, airline operations, and travel preferences.
+The dataset, sourced from Goibibo, covers various attributes such as price, airline, stops, and flight duration, enabling a deep dive into the industry patterns.

 ## Data Structure Overview
-The dataset consists of the following key features:
+The dataset includes the following columns:
-- **Flight Date**: Date of the flight.
+- **flight_date**: Date of the flight.
-- **Airline**: Airline operating the flight.
+- **airline**: The airline operating the flight.
-- **Flight Number**: Unique identifier for each flight.
+- **flight_num**: Unique flight number identifier.
-- **Class**: Service class (Economy, Business).
+- **class**: Flight class (e.g., Economy, Business).
+- **from**: Departure location.
+- **dep_time**: Departure time.
+- **to**: Arrival location.
-- **Departure and Arrival Locations**: Source and destination airports.
+- **arr_time**: Arrival time.
-- **Departure and Arrival Times**: Scheduled departure and arrival times.
-- **Duration**: Total duration of the flight.
-- **Price**: Ticket price for the flight.
+- **duration**: Flight duration.
+- **price**: Flight fare.
-- **Stops**: Number of stops (non-stop, 1 stop, 2 stops).
+- **stops**: Number of stops (e.g., 0 for non-stop, 1 for one-stop).

+Data Cleaning Steps:
+- Converted relevant columns to appropriate data types.
+- Removed leading and trailing whitespaces.
+- Converted `stops` data to numerical values for analysis.

 ## Executive Summary
-This exploratory data analysis reveals key insights into pricing dynamics, operational frequency, class preferences, and stopover trends among flights across various airlines.
-Through this analysis, we’ve identified both competitive advantages and pricing challenges faced by different airlines.
+My analysis revealed key trends in the flight data:
+1. **Price Distribution**: A significant number of flights (over 100,000) are priced below ₹10,000, indicating a market trend towards affordable options.
+2. **Flight Operations by Airline**: Vistara operates the highest number of flights, followed by Air India and Indigo, showcasing a dominant market presence.
+3. **Class Preferences**: Economy class remains the most popular choice, with Business class usage being about half of Economy.
+4. **Price by Airline**: Vistara has the highest average ticket price (~₹30,000), while Indigo and TruJet offer more economical fares, with TruJet being the most budget-friendly.
+5. **Flight Stop Frequency**: Most flights have one stop, indicating that travelers are often willing to accept layovers for reduced fares.

 ## Insights Deep Dive